jasonscomely/wheatbin/doc/law-of-the-harvest.markdown

 What is the Law of the Harvest?
 ===============

 The <strong>Law of the Harvest</strong> is the philosophy behind Wheatbin.
-It is a universal precept taught 2000 years ago in the Lotus Sutra (a core Buddhist philosophy) and by Jesus of Nazareth.
+It is a universal precept taught 2000 years ago in the Lotus Sutra (a core Buddhist philosophy) and in the Bible, Galatians 6:7-10.
 This Law is divided into seven smaller laws.
 All are patterned after nature and apply to practically everything we do:

 - <strong>We reap what we sow.</strong> If you plant sunflower seeds, in a season’s time your garden will be bright with yellow sunflowers.
 But don’t expect turnips.
 Likewise, what you focus on is what you become.